Women's Advocacy in the White House

 The First Women's Convention

 The Seneca Falls Convention was held in Seneca Falls, New York in 1848.
-Elizabeth C. Stanton and Lucretia Mott organized the meeting, which was the first women's convention to discuss the oppression of women in sociopolitical, economic, and religious life.
+Elizabeth Cady Stanton and Lucretia Mott organized the meeting, which was the first women's convention to discuss the oppression of women in sociopolitical, economic, and religious life.
 Convinced that women had to help themselves and take responsibility for improving their situation, they prepared the Declaration of Sentiments, which included twelve resolutions.
 The participants passed eleven resolutions, failing to pass a resolution for women’s suffrage.
 Decades later, the Declaration of Sentiments was used as a foundational document for the women’s suffrage movement.

 First Woman to Run for President

-First Women State Legislator
+First Women State Legislators

 In 1916, Jeannette Rankin was the first woman to be elected to the House of Representatives.
 She was a Republican from Montana, who served from 1917-1919, and again from 1941-1943.
 Rankin was a supporter of women's suffrage who lobbied Congress for the National American Woman Suffrage Association.
 As a progressive congresswoman, Rankin advocated a constitutional women's suffrage amendment and focused on social welfare issues.